| | | | |

 • Use a Metal Pan: For best results, I recommend that you use a metal loaf pan to ensure that the dough gets evenly heated from all sides and to ensure you get a nice golden brown crust all around.

-• Swap Out Mashed Potatoes: If you don’t have mashed potatoes, but would prefer to use mashed sweet potatoes instead, go ahead and substitute it in equal quantities!
+• Swap Out Mashed Potatoes: If you don’t have fresh mashed potatoes, you can used instant mashed potatoes instead.
+You can also use mashed sweet potatoes instead, go ahead and substitute it in equal quantities!

 A half-sliced loaf of mashed potato bread on parchment-lined board.